Fall Foliage Weekend in Ludlow, Vermont: A Local’s 3-Day Itinerary

 If you’re traveling alone or with a small family, I highly recommend Main and Mountain as your home base.
 This small hotel is beautifully decorated, and you can choose from different room configurations depending on your needs.

-Main and Mountain has a great little bar onsite and it’s within walking distance of downtown restaurants.
+Main and Mountain has a great little bar onsite, and it’s within walking distance of downtown restaurants.
 While you won’t find uber-cheap motel prices, Main and Mountain is quite affordable.
 We paid under $200 a night for a room during the fall foliage season, which is pretty hard to beat.
+Unfortunately, Main and Mountain is not dog-friendly.

-If you’re looking for more room to spread out, this beautiful Ludlow village home is dog-friendly, and it sleeps up to eight people in three bedrooms.
-It’s also got a great yard and a fire pit for relaxing after a long day of leaf-peeping.
+If you’re looking for more room to spread out, this beautiful Ludlow home is dog-friendly, and it sleeps up to six people.
+It’s also got a great yard with a hot tub.

 Day One: Okemo and Ludlow